blake2703/FOO/README.md

-## README.md for Flaws-of-Others: Multi-Agent AI Chat System
+## README.md for The Flaws of Others: An LLM-driven Framework for Scientific Knowledge Production

 ### Overview